Why Give this Review?

 What’s 343’s excuse for this travesty?
 Well, it’s quite interesting.
 All the snippet quotes from their developers seem to blame it all on “optimizing graphics” and “resource constraints”.
 Yeah obviously the images would appear in less quality on a shared screen – but that’s true of every split screen game ever!

 Gamers have always preferred quality gameplay over graphics anyway.
 The best games of all time, like Ocarina of Time and Age of Empires, have been classics because of the amazing storytelling, character development, and replay value.
-Graphics will always evolve over time but really pretty games are nothing if they aren’t enjoyable to play.
+Graphics will always evolve over time but pretty games are nothing if they aren’t enjoyable to play.
 Now, Halo 5 is still enjoyable but the gameplay doesn’t compare to previous games in the series.

 There was never a logical reason for taking out local co-op… except the for money!
 Microsoft is forcing you to buy an additional Xbox 1 and game copy to play with friends.
 It’s almost like they are promoting the anti-social stereotypes gamers are known for in society!